 Sandy Numanfan Missparker

 I usually start with “when.”
-I was born in West Germany of Russian parents.
-My first languages were Russian at home, Polish on the street and German at school.
-At age eleven I went to England and attended an English school.
-I was put in a class full of English kids until I started to understand what the teacher and the other kids were saying.
+I was born in West Germany to Russian parents.
+My first languages were Russian at home, Polish on the street, and German at school.
+At age eleven, I went to England and attended an English school.
+I was put in a class full of English kids until I understood what the teacher and the other kids were saying.
 That’s how I learned English, by deep immersion.
 I lived there for sixteen years, during the 60’s and the early 70’s British music and cultural revolution.
 England was quite a contrast to Germany, which was ominously divided.
-Everything was in ruins, everyone was in transition and we were the “refugees.”
+Everything was in ruins, everyone was in transition, and we were the “refugees.”
 After 16 years of English culture, I immigrated to Canada in ’75.
-This was a new world which sounded exciting.
+This was a new world that sounded exciting.
 I lived in Toronto for eight years.
-In ’83 I moved to San Diego, California.
+In ’83, I moved to San Diego, California.

 WHAT MADE YOU GO INTO MUSIC?

 I think that I got swept up by music at a very early age and never brought down.
-Some of the first music I heard were Polish and Russian folk songs.
-The songs were deep, many were dark and many were funny.
+Some of the first music I heard was Polish and Russian folk songs.
+The songs were deep, many were dark, and many were funny.
 The Poles & Russians have a particular way of poking fun at their conditions.
-As a kid I would see people playing guitars and singing.
-It was uplifting and I wanted to do that too.
+As a kid, I would see people playing guitars and singing.
+It was uplifting, and I wanted to do that too.
 I could not afford to buy a guitar, so I decided to make my own.
 By age fourteen, I had designed and built my own electric guitar.
-I plugged it in and it worked.
-This was in England, and the song I played was, “In Dreams,” by Roy Orbison.
-Who would have thought this was going to be my ultimate calling in life — music and design, sound and vision.
+I plugged it in, and it worked.
+This was in England, and the song I played was “In Dreams” by Roy Orbison.
+Who would have thought this would be my ultimate calling in life — music, design, sound, and vision.

-At first, I was directed into studying engineering, but I switched to art and design, and graduated from Guilford School of Art.
+At first, I was directed into studying engineering, but I switched to art and design and graduated from Guilford School of Art.
 I also played in a band called Red Earth all through Art School.
 We played all around the south of England.
-Later in London, I was designing slick furniture for Conran and the Habitat shops, while writing songs for Mickie Most (producer of the Animals, House of the Rising Sun, Herman’s Hermits, Donavon, etc.).
-In Canada, I was designing things from car interiors to gas stations, and recording songs that were played on the radio
+Later in London, I designed slick furniture for Conran and the Habitat shops while writing songs for Mickie Most (producer of the Animals, House of the Rising Sun, Herman’s Hermits, Donavon, etc.).
+I was designing things from car interiors to gas stations and recording songs on the radio in Canada.

 WHO WERE YOUR STRONGEST INFLUENCES?

-As I mentioned, in Germany during the 50’s, the Polish and Russian folk songs.
-And Freddy Quinn, a baritone from Hamburg who sang about sailors, mothers, lost love, and the open sea.
-In England it was Elvis, Buddy Holly, Roy Orbison, Beatles, Dave Clark Five, Johnny Cash, Simon & Garfunkel, and Hot Chocolate.
-During my Canadian years I liked the sound of Gordon Lightfoot, Bob Seger, Talking Heads, the Cars, and Pink Floyd
+As I mentioned, in Germany during the ’50s, the Polish and Russian folk songs.
+And Freddy Quinn, a baritone from Hamburg, sang about sailors, mothers, lost love, and the open sea.
+In England, Elvis, Buddy Holly, Roy Orbison, Beatles, Dave Clark Five, Johnny Cash, Simon & Garfunkel, and Hot Chocolate.
+During my Canadian years, I liked the sound of Gordon Lightfoot, Bob Seger, Talking Heads, the Cars, and Pink Floyd.

 WHERE DID THE NAME – “ARKITEX” – come from?

-I was preparing to play the HEATWAVE music festival in August of 1980 — as the opening act in a lineup that included the B52’s, Pretenders, Rockpile, Talking Heads, Elvis Costello, the Kings and more.
+I was preparing to play the HEATWAVE music festival in August of 1980 — as the opening act in a lineup that included the B52’s, Pretenders, Rockpile, Talking Heads, Elvis Costello, the Kings, and more.
 I was rehearsing a backup band.
 We had to call the band something.
-Someone suggested “Vladymir and the Architects,” and it evolved into Vladymir Rogov and his band ARKITEX.
-Eventually ARKITEX became my band design project for the 80‘s, which resulted in the album in 1981
+Someone suggested “Vladymir and the Architects,” It evolved into Vladymir Rogov and his band ARKITEX.
+Eventually, ARKITEX became my band design project for the '80s, which resulted in the album in 1981

 WHAT WAS YOUR MOST EXCITING MOMENT IN MUSIC?

-There have been many: hearing my first record on the radio; working with Mickie Most; playing a big outdoor concert like “Heatwave".
-As a song writer, having a song covered by another artist – when Long John Baldry, (a legend) covered “Love is a Killer".
+There have been many: hearing my first record on the radio, working with Mickie Most, playing a big outdoor concert like “Heatwave."
+As a songwriter, having a song covered by another artist – when Long John Baldry (a legend) covered “Love is a Killer."
 But these are the external moments.
-The internal moments happen when no one else is listening, while I’m playing alone.
+The internal moments happen when no one else is listening while I’m playing alone.
 Getting that perfect combination of space between my voice and what the guitar is doing.
 It’s unexplainable.
 When you fall into the perfect groove, it feels as if you can’t sing or play a bad line.
 Music is so much about the timing and swing.
-And when everything is in its place, it seems to defy gravity — gives me goosebumps
+And when everything is in its place, it seems to defy gravity — it gives me goosebumps.

 WHAT HAVE YOU BEEN DOING SINCE YOU DISBANDED ARKITEX?